nocobase/docs/docs/en-US/handbook/workflow-sql/index.md

 ### Will SQL actions trigger table events?

 **No, they won’t.** SQL actions directly execute SQL commands on the database.
-Actions such as `CREATE`, `UPDATE`, and `DELETE` occur in the database, while table events are managed at the Node.js application layer (ORM processing).
+Actions such as `CREATE` / `UPDATE` / `DELETE` occur in the database, while table events are managed at the Node.js application layer (ORM processing).
 As a result, these operations do not trigger table events.

 ## Installation